devon-k/DSC/README.md

 # DSC
-This is a test server for Data Science Club at Iowa State University
+This is a test server for the Data Science Club at Iowa State University

+These are our members: